chris-kamp/caesar-cipher-rb/README.md

-# caesar-cipher-rb
+# Caesar Cipher (Ruby)

-The Odin Project: Caesar Cipher (Ruby)
+A simple caesar cipher implementation, built as an [assignment](https://www.theodinproject.com/courses/ruby-programming/lessons/caesar-cipher

-A simple caesar cipher implementation made to practice Ruby and TDD with rspec.
-Part of The Odin Project curriculum: https://www.theodinproject.com/courses/ruby-programming/lessons/caesar-cipher
+) for The Odin Project while learning Ruby and test-driven development using RSpec.